jgaa/VikingGTD/README.md

  - Use very little power on mobile devices.
  - Distributed data architecture – Easy to switch between devices and just continue to work.
  - Frictionless work-flow and user interfaces.
  - Instant GUI response (max 100ms interactive response, max 1 Second to update UI).
+Do slow things in worker-threads.
  - Security and Privacy.
+Correctly implemented TLS over the wire.
+Strong Emphasis on access-control inside the application layers.
-TLS over the wire.
-Allow and encourage in-house Server deployments.
+ - Allow and encourage in-house Server deployments.
- - No bugs, no Regressions (use unit tests and functional tests to validate all functionality).
+ - No Bugs, No Regressions (use unit tests and functional tests to validate all functionality).
  - Integrate with other systems trough standards whenever possible (WebDAV, CalDAV).
  - Make the application easy to translate into new languages.
  - Allow users to collaborate with Projects and to delegate Actions to others.

 ## License
 VikingGTD is released under GPLv3.
 It is Free.
 Free as in Free Beer.
 Free as in Free Air.

 No *In App* advertising.
 No collecting data.
 When you use VikingGTD - your privacy is respected.
 You are the valued consumer of the product.
 You yourself is not, and will never be, the product.
 That is how *real*, *Free* Software works.